sqlxpert/aws-tag-sched-ops/readme.md

 2. Click on the [TagSchedOpsPerformLambdaFn AWS Lambda function](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions?f0=a3c%3D%3AVGFnU2NoZWRPcHNQZXJmb3JtTGFtYmRhRm4%3D).

 3. Open the Code tab and scroll to the bottom.
-In the "Environment variables" section, type `DEBUG` in the first empty Key box.
+In the "Environment variables" section, type <kbd>DEBUG</kbd> in the first empty Key box.
 Leave Value blank.

 4. <a name="debug-step-4"></a>Scroll back to the top and click the white Save button. _Do not click the orange "Save and test" button_; that would cause the function to run more than once in the same 10-minute interval.